tripplilley/python-testing-style-guide/README.md

 and rewards.

-If you're curious _why_ a particular practice is recommended, get someone to defend or explain it (there's a change it's wrong and needs to be updated).
+If you're curious _why_ a particular practice is recommended, get someone to defend or explain it (there's a chance it's wrong and needs to be updated).
 That said, a lot of these recommendations come from specific mistakes and scars earned over many years of work, so don't be surprised if they're passionately defended.